Feo's Stuff HORROR / THRILLER / SUSPENSE

 Rated: Australia: M / France & Netherlands: 12 / Germany: 16 / Hong Kong: IIB / Norway & Sweden: 15 / Spain: 18 / UK: 15 / USA: R

-I used to have a board game called Alien Invasion.
 Aside from showing what a lonely child I was, it also shows how well known and well understood the standard "Aliens Taking Over The World" idea is.
 The game was for two people, one playing the Alien, gradually taking over the minds of the residents of a small town, the other playing the one person in every movie who knows what's going on and is trying to convince everyone else that he's not crazy.

 THE FACULTY follows this formula to the tenth decimal place.
 Every aspect is perfectly predictable.
 The Oscar committee need not spend the $7.50.

-Does that mean I didn't like it?
 No, my human friend, I liked it a lot.
 Following the recipe can lead to a tasty dish.

 A lot of the pleasure comes from the flawed and therefore interesting characters, mostly outcast teens alienated from the rest of their peers.
-The only genuine innocent is Casey (Elijah Wood: LORD OF THE RINGS), the brainy nerd who first discovers the extraterrestrial plot and serves from that point on as exposition boy, explaining to us through his friends just why we should suspend our disbelief.
+The only genuine innocent is Casey (Elijah Wood: THE LORD OF THE RINGS), the brainy nerd who first discovers the extraterrestrial plot and serves from that point on as exposition boy, explaining to us through his friends just why we should suspend our disbelief.
 The rest of the human freedom fighters are not nice people, but they're saving the world so we're willing to cut them some slack.

-They quickly discover the aliens' one traditional weakness and race to exploit it before they are assimilated into the group mind, all the while dealing with the fear that one of them may all ready be not what they seem.
+They quickly discover the aliens' one traditional weakness and race to exploit it before they are assimilated into the group mind, all the while dealing with the fear that one of them may already be not what they seem.
 There's one excellent nude scene (surprisingly not gratuitous - it made sense in the story) and a predictable open ending that would allow for a sequel.

 There is also a